 It will depend on the bank and on your circumstances on how many months mortgage arrears before repossession.
 Try to at least pay something, as this will help to keep the mortgage company happy.

-You can speak with a number of organisations, which includes Step Change Charity for help and advice on your mortgage if it is in arrears.
+You can speak with a number of organisations, which includes Step Change Charity for help and advice on your mortgage if your are in arrears on your mortgage.

 The pre-action protocol rules means that your lender can only take you to court as a last resort.
 This is after all other options haven’t worked.

 Any communication from your lender should be easy to understand.
-But you must make sure you respond within a reasonable time-frame…don’t stick your head in the sand.
+But you must make sure you respond within a reasonable time-frame.
+Don’t stick your head in the sand.
 This will only shorten the time to when your home will be repossessed.

-You may wish to look into Support for Mortgage Interest (SMI), as a lender cannot commence court proceedings of a repossession when you’ve applied for Support for Mortgage Interest (SMI).
+You may wish to look into Support for Mortgage Interest (SMI).
+A lender cannot commence court proceedings of a repossession when you’ve applied for Support for Mortgage Interest (SMI).

 Help at hand if you are worried about how many missed mortgage payments before repossession if you live in the UK

-The important thing to note: If you’re worried about how many months mortgage arrears before repossession of your home; Don’t ignore the problem.
+The important thing to note: If you’re worried about how many missed mortgage payments before repossession of your home; Don’t ignore the problem.

 By ignoring the problem it will not go away.
 So you need to take action, otherwise, despite the fact that lenders do not want to repossess your home, they will if they are pushed to do so.
-If your arrears to to a stage whereby you leave them no alternative, they will repossess you.
+If your arrears are at a stage whereby you leave them no alternative, they will repossess you.